btuhany/BrickBreaker-Unity2D/README.md

 - Green bricks takes one hit to break, purple bricks two hit and red bricks three hit.

 - Random drops occurs if the ball hits purple bricks first time.
-  These drops can make paddle smaller, bigger, make player lost 1 live and add a new ball.
+  These drops can make paddle smaller, bigger, make player lost one live and add a new ball to the game.

 - Red bricks drops a new live at second hit.

+- Player can call the ball to the paddle by losing one live with pressing "L".
+I added this mechanic for situtations that the main ball stucks somewhere and player can not do anything about it :).